Skip to main content

 RELI 3400: Religion and Film

-Examine the ways in which religion and film connect including representations of religious groups, how films replicate or alter religious concepts, and how film as part of popular culture functions analogously to religions in society.
+Examine the various ways in which religion and film connect, including the representations of religious groups in films, ways in which films replicate or alter religious concepts, and ways in which film as an aspect of popular culture functions analogously to religions in society.
+Methods used will include the analysis of film technique, auteur criticism, and audience reception analysis.

 Instructor: Dr. John Lyden Totally Online Link to Class Search